SensorAnalyticsAus/adaptiveFEA/README.md

 * Check **dot-dat** file is conforming to the expected format.
 * Try increasing the `hmin` value in **adpgs1** to reduce the number of elements in final mesh.
 ## Remarks
 Full explanation of the adaptive technique can be found in Chapter 5 of Topping and Khan [1].
-A version of this technique is also in Khan and Topping [2].
+An earlier version; Khan and Topping [2].
 ## References
 [[1](https://www.saxe-coburg.co.uk/pubs/descrip/btak.htm)]: BHV Topping and AI Khan, PARALLEL FINITE ELEMENT COMPUTATIONS - Chapter 5, Saxe-Coburg Publications